 Beggs also noted that when he competed in high school, having started hormone replacement therapy as a high school freshman, he was prohibited from competing against boys, and his medical transition was regulated by the UIL as well.

 “In order for me to compete in UIL, I had to stay within a cis women’s levels,” Beggs said.
 “There are rules already in place for me to make sure I upheld being fair with my competitors.

 “These bills don’t help competition.
 They hurt it.
-My college wrestling was governed by the NAIA and USA Wrestling.
+My college wrestling was governed by the NAIA.
 There is no room and need for this type of legislation to interfere in college sports.”

 Senate Bill 15 would extend the policy of the UIL to the state’s public colleges and universities.
 It says a student-athlete must compete on the team that corresponds with their original birth certificate.